Introduction to Bioconductor and the SingleCellExperiment class

 Exercise 2

-Combining two objects: The MouseGastrulationData package contains several datasets.
-Download sample 6 of the chimera experiment by running sce6 <- WTChimeraData(samples=6).
+Combine two SingleCellExperiment objects.
+The MouseGastrulationData package contains several datasets.
+Download sample 6 of the chimera experiment.
 Use the cbind function to combine the new data with the sce object created before.

 R